DxChainNetwork/godx-doc/gdx/gdx-manual/storage_manual/storage_en.md

 ### Step2.1.
 Check Balance

-As mentioned above, to create contracts, you must have some tokens.
+To create contracts, you must have some tokens.
 Use the following command in the console to check the balance.
 Wait until the result is not 0, and then you can proceed to the next step.

 ```js
 > eth.getBalance(eth.accounts[0])